 Lucile Packard Children's Hospital Stanford began with one mom's vision.
 Lucile Salter Packard, our generous founder and visionary for children's health, believed strongly in caring for both the body and soul of every child.
 That commitment to nurturing care continues to guide Stanford Children's Health and our hospital, named in honor of Mrs. Packard.

 Opened in 1991, Lucile Packard Children's Hospital Stanford is the heart and soul of Stanford Children’s Health.
-Nationally ranked and internationally recognized, our 311-bed hospital is devoted entirely to pediatrics and obstetrics.
-Our six centers of excellence provide comprehensive services and deep expertise in key obstetric and pediatric areas: brain & behavior, cancer, heart, pregnancy & newborn, pulmonary, and transplant.
+Nationally ranked and internationally recognized, our 361-bed hospital is devoted entirely to pediatrics and obstetrics.
+Our centers provide comprehensive services and deep expertise in key obstetric and pediatric areas: brain & behavior, cancer, heart, pregnancy & newborn, pulmonary, orthopedics & sports medicine, and transplant.
 We also provide an additional, wide range of services for babies, kids, and pregnant moms.

 We provide extraordinary care today, and our new expanded hospital will allow us to be even better.
-We’re currently building the country’s most technologically advanced, family-friendly, and environmentally sustainable hospital for children and pregnant moms, to open in 2017.
+The new Main building, which opened in December 2017, is one of the country’s most technologically advanced, family-friendly, and environmentally sustainable hospital for children and pregnant moms.